Tina Lord: 1984–1989

-With Viki well and the sisters somewhat reconciled, Tina finds herself attracted to the good-natured Cord Roberts in 1986.
-When she discovers Cord is secretly Clint's son, Tina races to marry Cord before he knows he is a Buchanan heir.
+With Viki well and Tina engaged to wealthy Richard Abbott, the sisters somewhat reconcile.
+During a 1986 visit to El Paso, Texas, Tina meets and starts falling in love with good-natured cowboy Cord Roberts.
+When she discovers Cord is secretly Clint's son, Tina breaks off her engagement to Richard and races to marry Cord before he knows he is a Buchanan heir.
 She succeeds, and Cord's paternity is revealed; he returns a gift of $1 million from his new-found grandfather, Asa Buchanan.
 Tina blackmails Asa (with the knowledge of his secret marriage to Pamela Stuart) into giving her the money.
 She secretly buys the Caribbean isle of Devil's Claw, but is kidnapped by terrorists when she and Cord vacation there.
 Tina is saved, and the island destroyed by bombs.
 Tina's recurring lies and schemes finally result in their divorce in 1987.

 Cord's mother, Maria, brings her old friend, Max Holden, to town that year to romance Tina, whom she despises, and keep Tina from reconciling with Cord.
-Pregnant with Cord's baby and — thanks to Maria's scheming — thinking that Cord knows and does not care, Tina leaves with Max for Buenos Aires, Argentina.
+Pregnant with Cord's baby and—thanks to Maria's scheming—thinking that Cord knows and does not care, Tina leaves with Max for Buenos Aires, Argentina.
 Learning Tina is pregnant, Cord follows her to Argentina, but Max and Tina are mixed up in a drug ring and a captive Tina plummets over the Iguazu Falls in a raft.
 She and her unborn baby are presumed dead.

 Tina later turns up alive in April 1987, having been cared for by the native Palupe Indians.
 She reappears in Llanview in May 1987 at Cord's wedding to Kate Sanders, at first passing off Max's infant son with Gabrielle Medina as her own son with Cord.
 Tina and Maria fight over a vial of poison that Maria is planning to use to kill Viki and frame Tina, and Maria dies when the poison spills on her.
 Tina is charged with killing her, and the baby's true parentage is revealed during the trial.
 Tina is later exonerated, and in 1988 she and Max find her and Cord's real son alive and being cared for in the Argentine jungle as "Milagro."
 Max's enemies kidnap the baby and place him in an Italian convent; Tina poses as a nun to retrieve him.
 Tina and Cord name their son Clinton James Roberts (nicknamed "C.J.") after Clint.